 - Download the .zip package and unpack it.
 Change the name of the top-level directory to jdk-xx.xx.xx.jdk (e.g. jdk-11.0.10.jdk).

 - Download the second archive and unpack it without changes.

 DO NOT download and install DMG files if you want to run both x86 and ARM builds on one JDK version.

-Why is it important?
+Why are native builds important?
 Java™ is a cross-platform language, meaning that all Java applications should run on every system available.
 But large software often has native code compiled for a specific architecture, including x86_64, which had been the only option in desktop and laptop Macs.

 Another reason is that many app developers have not yet moved their products to ARM.
-They will eventually; it’s just that too little time has passed since the announcement.
+They will eventually.
 Apple itself expects the transition to take about two years, during which it will still produce Intel-based machines.
 For the time being, older versions of software built for x86 can run under a special translation environment, Rosetta 2, bundled with Big Sur.
 This virtualization tool, in fact, makes both x86 and ARM builds of Liberica JDK work simultaneously.

 Features specific to Liberica JDK

 - BellSoft provides a notarized runtime, which allows notarizing your Java or JavaFX applications.
 To learn more about how to use Liberica JDK with the Javapackager tool, follow our detailed notarization guide

 - Serviceability Agent API in JDK 8 to monitor VM’s internal operations, a handy tool for advanced Java development